kamilkaminski01/recommendations-system/README.md

 ## Code quality standards

-The `main` is the stable branch used for releases.
+`main` is the stable branch used for releases.

-All features should be verified with automated unit tests, including the expected "happy paths" as well as edge cases that might cause issues or errors.
+Features should be verified with automated unit tests, including the expected "happy paths" as well as edge cases that might cause issues or errors.